 A paid default that’s older than 12 months does not end your chances.
 Here’s how lenders usually look at it.

-When a bank isn’t a fit today, our non bank lending services can get you moving while we map milestones back to bank rates.
+When a bank isn’t a fit today, our non bank lending service can help you move forward while we map milestones back to bank rates.

 If your goal is a mortgage with bad credit in NZ today, we’ll structure it so you can refinance to bank pricing when the milestones are met.